Nisrine2001/simple_shell/README.md

-Readme file for our second team project Simple Shell u
+Readme file for our second team project Simple Shell by hajar and Nisrine